 Uniform – To be ordered in advance and should be work from their first day.
 A full list is available of which some items are compulsory.

 BHS Examination Fees – These should be booked and paid for direct with the BHS, but we are happy to help with dates etc. Some BHS examinations may be included in the apprenticeship.

 Books – We have a suggested reading list, please ask for advice if necessary.

 Stationery – Notepads, pens and folders are needed for lectures and should be purchased prior to the start of the course.

-Shop Purchases – After completion of their trial period students with recieve a 10% discount on items from our shop.
+Shop Purchases – After completion of their voluntary week students with recieve a 10% discount on items from our shop.
 This discount does not apply to logoed uniform, books, feed supplements or items on special offer.